 - JCAHO (the Joint Commission that accredits hospitals) requires that hospitals have some kind of Human Resources policy in place to make reasonable accommodations to staff ethical objections, as long as patient care or treatment are not compromised.

-- AWHONN (Association of Women’s Health Obstetric and Neonatal Nursing) have a statement entitled Ethical Decision Making in the Clinical Setting: Nurses’ Rights and Responsibilities (PDF), that supports nurses’ rights to conscientious objection.
+- AWHONN (Association of Women’s Health Obstetric and Neonatal Nursing) has a statement entitled Rights and Responsibilities of Nurses Related to Reproductive Health Care (revised 2016), that supports nurses’ rights to conscientious objection.

 - The American Academy of Pediatrics (AAP) has published an article on conscientious objection in pediatrics which lists circumcision as a potential source for ethical objection. http://pediatrics.aappublications.org/content/124/6/1689.full.pdf+html